 My heart sank.

 I couldn't believe it, how was this possible?
 Yet another comic of mine was being cancelled.
-At the time I could only assume it was through poor sales but I find this hard to believe when I also now take into account the toy-line proved massively popular for Christmas 1989 yet also completely disappeared before the following one.
-The promising cartoon series produced five episodes as a tester but was never picked up for a full series, the merchandising vanished and, despite a 'Series II' of aircraft being released in the spring of 1990 (and a third one after that at some point) there were hardly any on the shelves and by the time the festive toys started rolling out the Ring Raiders were nowhere to be seen.
+At the time I could only assume it was through poor sales but found it hard to believe because the toy-line was proving very popular.
+But the promising cartoon also only produced five episodes as a tester but was never picked up for a full series, the merchandising vanished and, despite a 'Series II' of aircraft being released in the spring of 1990 (and a third one after that at some point) there were hardly any on the shelves and by the time the festive toys started rolling out in 1990 the Ring Raiders were nowhere to be seen.

-What happened?
-I have no idea.
-Were those "circumstances beyond our control" something more to do with Ring Raiders as a whole rather than the comic itself?
-I'll probably never know but with such a hugely promising start it's criminal it was never given a chance to develop and evolve.
-Fleetway did indeed produce the special for the following year and wasted no time in getting it out as it appeared in February when I was expecting it to be an Easter or Holiday Special and it's covered below.
+With such a hugely promising start it's criminal this comic and toy line were never given a chance to develop and evolve.
+Fleetway did indeed produce the special for the following year and wasted no time in getting it out as it appeared in February, when I was expecting it to be an Easter or Holiday Special and it's covered below.

 The comic is of great quality and well worth picking up the entire run on eBay, though do be warned each issue can fetch a higher price than you'd expect (can be anything between £2 and £20 per issue) due to their rarity these days.
 The two annuals produced also have nothing to do with the comic and are of relatively poor quality in comparison, with basic text stories and features and no strips included.

 There was some simply stunning imagery in this comic and these are only the tip of the iceberg.
 No, not that iceberg, we've covered that already.

-So the comic ended up cancelled before all those potential new readers opened their ring-based toys from Santa that year, and he'd plenty of them to deliver; they proved very successful, so with that wonderful gift of hindsight the discontinuation of the toys and thus everything else based on them is a mystery I'll probably never know the answer to.
+So the comic ended up cancelled before all those potential new readers opened their ring-based toys from Santa that year, and he'd plenty of them to deliver as they proved very popular here in UK, but unfortunately less so elsewhere, including their home country of the US.
 But I can still enjoy these wonderful tales and just imagine where they could've led.
 One good example of how the comic's universe was being developed came in the aforementioned special which came as ever with another fantastic Ian Kennedy cover:

 The Ring Raiders Special contained the final chapters of all the strips which had begun in the comic.
 This meant there were actually almost the same amount of chapters to Trackdown! in this one edition as in the whole fortnightly run, with five issue's worth of Thundercloud and Blackjack madness present here.
 We'd only been treated to the first part of Operation Chill so the final four are all here too alongside the concluding three pages of Freedom Fight which had begun in the very first issue.
 Castle of Doom was also another one we'd only seen a few pages of to date but it'd already become my favourite as I'll describe below, so to have all five remaining episodes here was exciting stuff to my young self when it arrived suddenly!

 While none were the length of the epic eleven-part Touchdown! all of these stories varied in length from one another, meaning they'd all be ending and then replaced with new stories in different issues, which would've made for a hugely varied comic.
 Perhaps the idea was to have at any one time a long epic and other shorter stories, or maybe we'd simply have seen it continue to bring us a lovely variation that'd have us guessing when each story would reach its finale.
 It's all guesswork now.

 But back to that favourite story of mine, Castle of Doom which was written by Barrie's son James Nicholas and drawn in the wonderfully detailed stylings of Don Wazejewski.
 As I mentioned, my first two planes belonged to Yakamoto and Wraither in that little Starter Pack.
 Originally I thought these packs were a random selection of one leader from each opposing side, but upon reading the first part to this in the final issue it was clear these two characters were destined to be matched up again and again.
 For me then, after only reading the first four pages of the story this just made the cancellation of the comic even worse!
 I couldn't wait to see how my first two planes matched up in combat.

 In reality a bi-plane and an experimental, high-tech jet would never amount to much of a fight but with these characters it was never going to be that simple.
 Rumours surrounded Wraither in the fictional Ring Raiders world that he could make his plane disappear like a ghost, hence its Galloping Ghoul codename, when actually we see him use cloud cover and amazing aerial acrobatics to hide himself in plain site.
 (Almost made a pun there, but it'd be too easy.)
 It was speed versus maneuverability and the story kept me guessing as to how the Ring Raider would come out on top.

-In the Special the final twelve pages, which would've made up three issue's of strip, hadn't been separated into chapters yet and so read as one explosive finale.
+In the Special the final twelve pages, which would've made up three issue's worth of strip, weren't separated into chapters and so read as one explosive finale.
 Here's the first four pages of that climax (part four if the comic had continued) and as you'll see the comic was taking its first steps into delving further into the history of the conflict and the formation of the Ring Raiders.